cvillegas/bash/README.md

 # bash
 Some nice bash example scripts free to use

-# tput
+---

+## tput_example.sh
-** Examples about how to use tput to improve your bash scripts
+Examples about how to use tput to improve your bash scripts